Skip to Content

 Grilling season for me is all year round.
 I'm not much for rain, but the elements generally do not stop me from that grill life, especially during football playoffs season.
 Big games are scheduled this winter weekend so I'll be pretending I'm vacationing in the islands with an ice cold Red Stripe Lager and these slow-smoked jerk ribs.
 Make this for your gameday experience or wait til the summer if you're not inclined to deal with the weather.
 Enjoy

-Read More about "Take Some, Leave Some" Smoked Baby Back Jerk Ribs
+Read More about Smoked Baby Back Ribs (Jerk Seasoned)

 As I continue to make dishes rooted in South American cuisine, this Brazilian Collard Greens dish is one of my favorite.
 It's simple, quick, but has crazy amounts of flavor.
 Brazilians cut their greens into thin strips kinda like shredded paper.
 This allows for a very quick cook, ???
 (15 minutes) sauted in an oil infused by smoked ham hocks, lots of garlic, and onions.